TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-2.md

 ## Rendering Items

 The react-window implementation directly calls `React.createElement` rather than using JSX.
-Modern react is all in on JSX, so I decided to port it.
+Modern react is all-in on JSX, so I decided to port it.
 The two divs were simple enough, rendering the visible items was not.

 You can't use loops within JSX.
 The normal idiom is to build up content in an array and then use `map` to generate JSX for each entry in the array.
 On top of that I'd have to find a way to specify the child component type being created using a variable rather than a literal in the JSX.
 In the end I left the implementation as is and pulled it out into a separate function.